-33. Watts and his tactical team members were well known to Mr. Lewis and the residents of the Ida B. Wells area.
+30. Defendant Watts and his tactical team members were well known to the residents of Ida B. Wells and the surrounding area.

 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.